Oak Tree School

 Community, inclusion and respect are key Maiden Erlegh Trust values and they underpin our vision for Oak Tree School.
 As the project progresses, we will continue work with our partners and listen to parents and children to realise our vision.
 Only in this way can we meet the needs of every child and help each one to reach their potential.

-Linked to our community values, the school will also offer a range of outreach programmes to support SEND pupils in mainstream schools and also to provide professional development through our Teaching School.
+Linked to our community values, the school will also offer a range of outreach programmes to support SEND pupils in mainstream schools.